-In this eight-part lecture series, astrophysicist and folklorist Moiya McTier will walk you through building an imagined world of your own.
+In this four-part lecture series, astrophysicist and folklorist Moiya McTier will walk you through building an imagined world of your own.

 For centuries, fictional worlds featured in novels, comics, and films have served as canvases for speculation, entertainment, and even self-reflection.
 From Wonderland to Middle-earth, these worlds can look drastically different from ours, or can be slight variations of the one we occupy.
 No matter how these fictional worlds are born from our reality, they take time, effort, and some science to build.

 In this four-part course, astrophysicist, folklorist, and writer Moiya McTier will walk you through the process of facts-based worldbuilding—from constructing the physical environment of a world to building the biology of the beings living in it and the culture those beings share.
 In each session, Moiya will cover basic concepts of various academic disciplines that you’ll need to create an imagined planet and society, building an original fictional world before your eyes.
 At the end of the course, you’ll have the knowledge and framework to construct your own fictional world.

 Please note that this is a modified version of Moiya’s worldbuilding course offered with AO in 2020, and there may be slight overlap between material covered in this course and the previous one.